rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 ## JO25567

-Study JO25567 was a randomised, open-label, multi-centre phase II study conducted in Japan to evaluate the efficacy and safety of bevacizumab used in addition to erlotinib in patients with non-squamous NSCLC with EGFR activating mutations (exon 19 deletion or exon 21 L858R mutation) who had not received prior systemic therapy for stage IIIB/IV or recurrent disease.
+Study JO25567 was a randomized, open-label, multi-center Phase II study conducted in Japan to evaluate the efficacy and safety of bevacizumab used in addition to erlotinib in patients with non-squamous NSCLC with EGFR activating mutations (exon 19 deletion or exon 21 L858R mutation) who had not received prior systemic therapy for Stage IIIB/IV or recurrent disease.

 The primary endpoint was PFS based on independent review assessment.
 Secondary endpoints included OS, response rate, disease control rate, duration of response, and safety.

-EGFR mutation status was determined for each patient prior to patient screening and 154 patients were randomised to receive either erlotinib + bevacizumab (erlotinib 150 mg oral daily + bevacizumab [15 mg/kg intravenously every 3 weeks]) or erlotinib monotherapy (150 mg oral daily) until disease progression (PD) or unacceptable toxicity.
+EGFR mutation status was determined for each patient prior to patient screening and 154 patients were randomised to receive either erlotinib + bevacizumab (erlotinib 150 mg oral daily + bevacizumab [15 mg/kg intravenous every 3 weeks]) or erlotinib monotherapy (150 mg oral daily) until disease progression (PD) or unacceptable toxicity.
 In the absence of PD, discontinuation of one component of study treatment in the erlotinib + bevacizumab arm did not lead to discontinuation of the other component of study treatment as specified in the study protocol.

 <div style=\"page-break-after: always\"></div>